 In 1991, D.C. and Selby started the annual Dusk Til Dawn Blues Festival, held each Labor Day Weekend on three stages on the family property.
 While enduring a lot of ribbing from his neighbors about being a modern-day Noah building something whose future seemed dubious, D.C. did much of the construction for the club and stages himself, with the sporadic help of various volunteers.
 Since then, the event has grown into of the premier regional blues festival in the United States, featuring many artists whose authenticity often outweighs their lack of national exposure.
 The festival has always had a significant component aimed toward youth with many local bands, artists, and performers geared toward developing an appreciation for the blues as an art form among young people.

 For his contributions to Oklahoma music, education, and bringing awareness to the state’s blues history, the Oklahoma Jazz Hall of Fame inducted D.C. in 1999, and was the only person who lived in the state at the time of the induction.
 The Oklahoma Music Hall of Fame in Muskogee, Oklahoma, inducted D.C. in 2003, along with other significant Oklahoma artists such as Ronnie Dunn (of Brooks and Dunn), and D.C.’s long-time friend, Flash Terry.
-These accolades led Rentiesville townspeople to name the road running north and south by Minner’s property as D.C.
+He was later inducted into the Oklahoma Blues Hall of Fame, Received their Lifetime Achievement Award which bears his name, and was inducted into the Tulsa World H of F with a Spot Award.
+Together with wife/bassist/vocalist Selby Minner he received the Keeping the Blues Alive Award in Education from the International Blues Foundation, The Governor’s Arts Award at the Capitol.
+The Larry Johnson Foundation/ Oklahoma Black Museum and performing Arts Center Inducted him, he has the Payne County Online Induction and These accolades led Rentiesville townspeople to name the road running north and south by Minner’s property as D.C.
 Minner Street.
 Ironically, just ¼ mile north of the club sits the historic Honey Springs Civil War Battlefield where African-Americans, Anglo-Americans, American Indians, and Mexican-Americans fought against and among each other on July 17, 1863.
 Now, people of all ethnic backgrounds unite under the banner of the blues each Labor Day Weekend at the festival.

 Before and during his illness up to his death on May 6, 2008, at home in Rentiesville, D.C. made many recordings in his Texas Road Studio in the club that will eventually released.